 We ask about the prep method and ingredients, and the cook emerges.
 Yes, there is egg, two in fact.
 One to bind the meat and potatoes and one to roll La Bomba in.
 I flash on a weird sort of anarchist parody, with me rolling croquettes in a 1930’s kitchen while animated political discussion rises and falls to the crackle of a radio.
 La Bomba tapas.

 It’s time for us to go.
-We’re leaving Barcelona in the morning.
+We’re leaving for a few day trips from Barcelona in the morning.
 The streets of Gràcia are quiet in the mid-evening.
 I notice an “A” for anarchist symbol in some graffiti as an older couple walks ahead, helping each other along.
 They are unhurried, in deep conversation.
 As we pass, he graciously proffers a match, cupping her cigarette with his hands against the wind.
 We turn down Travessera de Gràcia toward our hotel on the Via Augusta and they are behind us, standing still.

 We are grateful to our hosts, Devour Barcelona, for this outstanding introduction to the Barcelona food scene, and fostering our obsession.
 All opinions are our own.